 The science of eye color can run deep in the family.

 And you know what?
 He was right.
 Scientists consider brown (and sometimes green) to be dominant traits, while blue and hazel are considered recessive traits.
 In fact, there’s a 25% chance that a baby will have blue eyes even if both parents have brown eyes.
-If a baby does have blue eyes from two brown-eyed parents, it’s because each parent possesses a recessive blue-eye gene.
+So if a baby does have blue eyes from two brown-eyed parents, it’s because each parent possesses a recessive blue-eye gene.

 If only one parent has a recessive blue-eye gene, the chances of a baby having blue eyes are closer to 1%.
 Furthermore, according to HealthyChildren.org, “Two blue-eyed parents are very likely to have a blue-eyed child, but it won’t happen every single time.”
 However, if one parent has one color of eyes— blue, brown, green, hazel— and the other has a different shade of eyes, it’s a straight 50/50 shot that the baby will have one of those two eye colors.
 What’s more, researchers believe blue-eyed babies to be related to a single ancestor who experienced a genetic eye mutation during the Neolithic period (Stone Age).